 The thief can make many thousands of dollars by filing multiple income tax returns on different taxpayers in a very short amount of time.
-And if he chooses, he can use your name, address, and Social Security number to find other ways to profit from the theft.
+And if he chooses, he can use your name, address and Social Security number to find other ways to profit from the theft.

-The beauty of this fraud for the con artist is you will generally be unaware of the theft until you file your return.
-You file your tax return then wait for a response from the IRS – only to have the IRS deny your refund claim because someone else has already filed using your information.
+The beauty of this fraud for the con artist is that you will generally be unaware of the theft until you file your return.
+You file your tax return and wait for a response from the IRS – only to have the IRS deny your refund claim because someone else has already filed using your information.
 By the time you learn of this, the thief is long gone.

 How to Know If You Are a Tax Fraud Victim

 The first time you find out that you are a victim of tax fraud usually occurs when you try to file your return electronically.
 Because another return has already been filed under your name and Social Security number, the IRS will deny your attempt to file electronically.